GtkBuilder and UI file

 The UI File

-Look at the UI file tfe3.ui that defines widget structure.
+Look at the UI file tfe3.ui that defines the widget structure.

 <?xml version="1.0" encoding="UTF-8"?>